esotericpig/EkoScape/README.md

 This project uses **CMake**, [Ninja](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages), and [vcpkg](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started).
 Please install these for your system.

-See the [GitHub Workflows](.github/workflows/) or the top of [CMakeLists.txt](CMakeLists.txt) for quickly getting started.
+- For quickly getting started, see the [GitHub Workflows](.github/workflows/) or the top of [CMakeLists.txt](CMakeLists.txt).

-If you have Ruby installed, there is also a script -- [scripts/dev.rb](scripts/dev.rb) -- for rapid development.
+- If you have Ruby installed, there is also a script -- [scripts/dev.rb](scripts/dev.rb) -- for rapid development.

 ### IDEs ###

 Optional stuff for IDEs.

 - **CLion**
   - CMake Profiles are included.
-You'll need to edit them (Settings => Build, Execution, Deployment => CMake) to change the env var appropriately: `VCPKG_ROOT=/path/to/vcpkg`
+  - The env var `VCPKG_ROOT` is defaulted to `./vcpkg` so that you can just make a symlink to the actual path in the top of this project's folder, or instead, you'll need to edit the profiles (Settings => Build, Execution, Deployment => CMake) to change the env var appropriately: `VCPKG_ROOT=/path/to/vcpkg`.

 ### Configuring Build ###